edsu/mypingdom/README.md

 A few things to note:

 * Each site must have a `name` and a `url`.
-* If `cache_bust` is set to True then a unique query string will be attached to the url to prevent a cache from reporting it as ok.
+* If `cache_bust` is set to True then a unique query string will be appended to the url to prevent a cache from reporting it as ok.
 * If `check` is supplied it will use the function to determine if the response was ok.
 In this case it's attempting to parse a JSON response and check the